shaack/bootstrap-show-modal/README.md

     modalDialogClass: "", // Additional css for ".modal-dialog", like "modal-lg" or "modal-sm" for sizing
     options: null, // The Bootstrap modal options as described here: https://getbootstrap.com/docs/4.0/components/modal/#options
     // Events:
-    onCreate: null, // Callback, called after the modal is created
+    onCreate: null, // Callback, called after the modal was created
-    onDispose: null, // Callback, called after the modal is disposed
+    onDispose: null, // Callback, called after the modal was disposed
     onSubmit: null // $.showConfirm only.
 Callback, called after yes or no was pressed }
 ```